undertherain/gpt-bench/README.md

 ## What can not be changed:

-model definition should stay as it is,
+ - model definition should stay as it is
+ - optimizer should be `AdamW` imported from `torch.optim` module

 ## What can be changed:

 model can be post-processed after being instanciated in any way that
 - preserves original fuctionality
 - allows model to be trained in the same training loop
+- done withing the same script